purgeme/godot_mediapipe_module/README.md

 `source envs`
 to setup the environment variables so that the binary is able to find the library.

-You can also move the library anywhere else and add the directory to the `LD_LIBRARY_PATH` variable.
+You can also move the library anywhere else and add the directory to the `LD_LIBRARY_PATH` environment variable.

+Any exported projects built in godot would also require this library as well as mediapipe repo one directory above that of the executable.

+( mediapipe repo is required to be one directory above to avoid importing it into godot )

 ## Using the module